Your Guide To The Best Pasta Pot (In 2021)

 Best Pot With Strainer Lid and Best Pot for Small Kitchens

-My favorite pasta pot with a strainer lid is the Gotham Steel 5 Quart Multipurpose Pasta Pot.
+My favorite pasta pot with a straining lid is the Gotham Steel 5 Quart Multipurpose Pasta Pot.
 It is also versatile but in another way.
-It’s not meant for steaming, but its nonstick surface makes it easy to cook pretty much anything.
-You could even knock up some sauce for the pasta in it.
+It’s not meant for steaming, but the nonstick surface makes it easy to cook pretty much anything.
+You could even whip up the sauce in the same pan, saving you another dish to clean at the end of the meal.

-Gotham Steel non-stick is a healthy, Teflon-free version so don’t let it put you off.
-Yet, be aware, non-stick never lasts as long as stainless steel.
+Gotham Steel non-stick is a healthy, Teflon-free version, so don’t let it put you off.
+However, be aware that non-stick pots never last as long as stainless steel.
+You’ll have to replace this one eventually.

 Other Alternatives